Automattic/pym-shortcode/docs/readme.md

 `src` is the URL of the page that is to be embedded.

-`pymsrc` is optional; only set this if you need to specify a different source than the default.
+`pymsrc` is optional; only set this if you need to specify a different source for Pym.js than the default.
 The default pym source is `js/pym.src` in this plugin.

 `pymoptions` is optional; this should be a javascript object without the surrounding `{}`, and is given in the event that options need to be passed to the `pymParent`.
 NPR gives [this example](http://blog.apps.npr.org/pym.js/#examples) javascript: